Against the Wall (1994 film): Historical accuracy

 Although the prisoners were discontented with the ghastly prison conditions, the unplanned uprising began with a misunderstanding.
 On Sept.
 8, 1971, a prisoner had been accused of hitting an officer.
 The next morning, after more prisoner infractions and a miscommunication among officers, a group of prisoners were locked in a tunnel connecting different parts of the prison.
 Believing that officers were coming to beat them up in reprisal, the prisoners attacked the officers in the tunnel and some attacked each other.
 Prisoners in other parts of the facility figured out what was happening and began to arm themselves e.g. with two-by-fours, chair legs, etc. When the prisoners in the tunnel burst out, the other inmates were taking over the prison.
 They created a society, with some rules by consensus and elected leaders.
 Observers like radical defense lawyer William M. Kunstler, The New York Times columnist Tom Wicker, and Bobby Seale, chairman of the Black Panther Party, were invited to inspect prison conditions and monitor negotiations.
-The observers took on the role of mediators. relaying demands which included amnesty from reprisals and basic rights.
+The observers took on the role of mediators, relaying demands which included amnesty from reprisals and basic rights.

 The prison uprising ended on September 13, 1971, when 1,000 New York state troopers, sheriff's deputies, correction officers and members of the National Guard under the order of Governor Nelson Rockefeller to fire at will, raided the prison and killed 29 inmates and 10 officers who were being held hostage.
 Rockefeller, who wanted to be president, had decided not to go to the prison to broker a peaceful resolution as the inmates and their negotiators had asked.
 Although agreement appeared near on many of the inmates' demands, the assault was approved when negotiations over amnesty had stalled and there were concerns for the safety of the hostages.
 Some prisoners beat up their least favorite officers.
 One officer, William Quinn, died early in the uprising after a blow to the head; he fell and was trampled.
 After that, officers taken hostage were treated well.
 After a helicopter sprayed a cloud of tear gas, troopers shot indiscriminately some 2,000 rounds of ammunition.
-After the shooting stopped, scores of prisoners were beaten and tortured, hundreds of whom were seriously wounded and initially denied medical care.
-Who shot Michael Smith has not been revealed.
+After the shooting stopped, scores of prisoners were beaten and tortured, hundreds of whom were seriously wounded and initially denied medical care; the identity of the person who shot Michael Smith has not been revealed.
 The brutalization of inmates continued long after the re-taking of the prison.